hospitaljobsin/hospitaljobsin/README.md

+# Fix E2E tests
+E2E tests are failing since we removed background tasks for email sending maybe need to increase test timeout, or bring back some similar mechanism to send emails in bg in dev environment

 # Future- TODO
 - ensure members can also create jobs, but they can only view and manage jobs they own.
 - ensure admins can view and edit all jobs, though.